flare-foundation/docs/docs/index.md

   - toc
 ---

-# Welcome to the Flare Network Technical Documentation
+# Welcome to the Flare Network Documentation

 Flare is the blockchain for data.
 It is a Layer 1, EVM smart contract platform designed to expand the utility of blockchain.
 Read more in [**What Is Flare?**](./tech/flare.md)